arneger/Binary-Search-Steps-Counter/README.md

 it take to find a goal value inside an array by using binary search.
 This method is only for int arrays.

 The method got two parameters, which is an int array and an int goal value.
-The arguments are given inside the Main method.
+The arguments are given to the binary search method inside the Main method.
 There's comments inside the main method that explains how to use the code.

 ### Input and Output Example